-- A. Tapers for lane drops should be separated from the crossovers, as shown in Figure 6H-39. - B. Crossovers should be designed for speeds no lower than 16 km/h (10 mph) below the posted speed, the off-peak 85th-percentile speed prior to the work starting, or the anticipated operating speed of the roadway, unless unusual site conditions require that a lower design speed be used. - C. A good array of channelizing devices, delineators, and full-length, properly placed pavement markings should be used to provide drivers with a clearly defined travel path. - D. The design of the crossover should accommodate all vehicular traffic, including trucks and buses.
+- A. Tapers for lane drops should be separated from the crossovers, as shown in Figure 6H-39. - B. Crossovers should be designed for speeds no lower than 15 km/h (10 mph) below the posted speed, the off-peak 85th-percentile speed prior to the work starting, or the anticipated operating speed of the roadway, unless unusual site conditions require that a lower design speed be used. - C. A good array of channelizing devices, delineators, and full-length, properly placed pavement markings should be used to provide drivers with a clearly defined travel path. - D. The design of the crossover should accommodate all motor vehicle traffic, including trucks and buses.

-Temporary traffic barriers and the excessive use of TTC devices cannot compensate for poor geometric and roadway cross-section design of crossovers.
+Temporary traffic barriers and the excessive use of temporary traffic control devices cannot compensate for poor geometric and roadway cross-section design of crossovers.

-Section 6G.17 Interchanges
+Section 6G.16 Interchanges